renanpalmeira/pedestal.sqs/README.md

 ### SQS Listener

-Be happy time, here is just pass name of queue, a function listener to receive messages and configurations of queue (like response type, deletion policy)
+Time to be happy , here is just pass name of queue, a listener function to receive messages and configurations of queue (like response type, deletion policy)

 ```
 {